Pragya80/ICP-DAPP/SRS.md

 Supply Chain Management DApp (SCM-DApp)

 ### **1.2 Project Description**
-A decentralized application (DApp) built on the Internet Computer (ICP) that provides a simple, transparent, and secure supply chain management system.
-The MVP focuses on connecting manufacturers and customers through a streamlined ordering and tracking process.
+A decentralized application (DApp) built on the Internet Computer (ICP) that provides a simple, transparent, and secure supply chain tracking system.
+The MVP focuses on tracking products from manufacturer to customer through a simplified product flow system.

 ### **1.3 Project Scope**
-**MVP Version 1.0** - Simple supply chain management with basic product management, order processing, and tracking capabilities.
+**MVP Version 1.0** - Simple supply chain tracking with product management and flow tracking capabilities.

 ### **1.4 Target Users**
-- **Manufacturers**: Create and manage products, supply to distributors
+- **Manufacturers**: Create and manage products, transfer to distributors
-- **Distributors**: Purchase from manufacturers, supply to retailers
+- **Distributors**: Receive products from manufacturers, transfer to retailers
-- **Retailers**: Purchase from distributors, sell to customers
+- **Retailers**: Receive products from distributors, sell to customers
-- **Customers**: Browse products, place orders, track deliveries
+- **Customers**: Browse products, purchase and track product history

 ---